 x = 7; x *= x; x *= 7; x *= x; x *= x; x *= 7;

 In number theory calculations, such as arise in cryptography, it’s often necessary to compute an (mod m) for very large integers a, n, and m.
 These numbers may be hundreds or thousands of digits long and so of course the calculations cannot be carried out using ordinary machine integers.
-You could compute an first then reduce the result (mod m), but it would be more efficient to reduce (mod m) after every multiplication.
+You could compute an first then reduce the result (mod m), but it would be far more efficient to reduce (mod m) after every multiplication.
 This puts an upper bound on the size of numbers (and hence the amount of memory) needed for the calculation.

 The same algorithm works when a is not an integer but a matrix.
-For example, consider a large matrix M that gives the connections between notes in a graph.
+For example, consider a large matrix M that gives the connections between nodes in a graph.
 M contains a 1 in position (i, j) if the ith and jth nodes are connected by an edge and contains a 0 otherwise.
 The nth power of M tells which nodes are connected by paths of length less than or equal to n.
 If M is large, we don’t want to do unnecessary multiplications in computing Mn.

 For some exponents, the method given above can be improved.
 The smallest exponent for which you can improve on the binary algorithm is 15.
 Using the binary algorithm, computing a15 requires six multiplications.
 But you could compute the same quantity in five multiplications as follows.